 The regional tournament dates and sites are as follows:

 Saturday, Feb.
-20, at Ritchie County Middle School, Ellenboro, Ritchie County.
-Region V includes schools in Calhoun, Jackson, Pleasants, Ritchie, Roane, Tyler, Wirt and Wood counties.
+3 – Region V at Jackson Middle School, Vienna, Wood County; includes schools in Calhoun, Jackson, Pleasants, Ritchie, Roane, Tyler, Wirt and Wood counties.

-General information about the History Bowl can be found at www.wvculture.org/history/historybowl.html or by contacting Matt McGrew, tournament director and education coordinator for archives and history, at email@example.com or (304) 558-0230.
+General information about the History Bowl can be found at http://www.wvculture.org/history/historybowl/historybowl.html or by contacting Matt McGrew, tournament director and education coordinator for Archives and History, at email@example.com or (304) 558-0230.

-The West Virginia Division of Culture and History is an agency within the West Virginia Department of Education and the Arts with Kay Goodwin, Cabinet Secretary.
+The West Virginia Division of Culture and History is an agency within the Office of Secretary of Education and the Arts with Gayle Manchin, cabinet secretary.
 The division, led by Commissioner Randall Reid-Smith, brings together the past, present and future through programs and services focusing on archives and history, arts, historic preservation and museums.
 For more information about the division’s programs, events and sites, visit www.wvculture.org.
 The Division of Culture and History is an Equal Opportunity/Affirmative Action Employer.

 – 30 –